TeamGraphix/graphix/docs/source/intro.rst

 If the measurement outcome was :math:`s=0`, the output state is the initial :math:`|+\rangle` state with a Hadamard gate applied.
 If :math:`s=1`, there is additional :math:`X` gate applied. \
 In fact, this process of entangling with another qubit and then measuring with X basis the original qubit (qubit 0) is the MBQC version of Hadamard gate, and we treat the randomness of the measurement outcome with feedforward operations, as we describe below.

-In MBQC, measurements with :math:`s=0` is to be considered `default`, and the additional :math:`X` term is called `byproduct` of the measurement.
+In MBQC, measurements with :math:`s=0` is to be considered `default` outcome, and the additional :math:`X` term is called `byproduct` of the measurement steming from the other result :math:`s=1`.
 The simplest construction of MBQC would be to apply adaptive :math:`X` gate to `correct` for this byproduct, which we can express as follows

 .. math::
     \begin{equation}